Madigan Surveying provides high definition laser scanning services throughout Australia and prepares various types of outputs including BIM in Revit.

 Multiple scans are merged into a single three-dimensional representation of the area and post-processed within various software packages.

-Madigan Surveying has purchased one of the new generations of laser scanners, the Leica ScanStation P40.
-The P40 has the capacity to measure and record at the rate of 1,000,000 points per second and perform a full dome scan for the complete 360 degrees.
+Madigan Surveying always updates to the latest technology the purchase of the Leica RTC 360 to complement the powerful Leica ScanStation P40.
+The RTC 360 is the fastest laser scanner on the market and can record at the rate of 2,000,000 points per second and perform a full dome scan for the complete 360 degrees.

 The proprietary software for processing the scans allows for the generation of data in formats to suit processing within the mainstream CAD packages: Autocad, Revit, Microstation.